zicht/z/UPGRADING-2.0.md

 # Upgrading to 2.0 #

-## Upgrade script ##
-There is a very simple (and therefore error prone) substition script available which replaces some common 1.0 features with their 2.0 equivalent.

 ## Core ##
 * All 1.0 backwards compatibility was removed:
     * 'env' is no longer a global setting.
 The 'env' plugin provides an "envs" setting, which can be used to store